 Albert can perform daily activities independently

-This resident is able to perform daily activities independently without assistance from another person.
-The resident may require special aids or appliances to assist their independent function.
+This patient is able to perform daily activities independently without assistance from another person.
+The patient may require special aids or appliances to assist their independent function.

-- Ambulatory, but may use a walking stick for support
+- Ambulatory, but may use the IV for support

 - Independent – can clean and dress himself

-- The green colour of his book indicates that he presents a low risk of static or dynamic overload for the caregiver
+- The green colour of his shirt indicates that he presents a low risk of static or dynamic overload for the caregiver

 - Stimulation of functional mobility is very important to maintain independence